flutter/engine/impeller/docs/android_cpu_profile.md

 # Android CPU Profiling

-Android devices have different performance characteristics than iOS devices, and I've found that CPU traces frequently reveal surprising performance issues, such as https://github.com/flutter/engine/pull/48303 .
+Android devices have different performance characteristics than iOS devices, CPU traces frequently reveal surprising performance issues, such as https://github.com/flutter/engine/pull/48303 .
 This document describes the steps to capture an equivalent [flame graph](https://cacm.acm.org/magazines/2016/6/202665-the-flame-graph/abstract) on your local Android device.

 1. Build Local Engine with Symbols